coderkarthiko/Python/Decorators.md

 <br>

-Enter decorators!
+Enter decorators.
 A decorator is a function that takes another function and extends the behavior of the latter function without explicitly modifying it.

 ```python
 def A(*args):